kubafeqt/OneTab-Order/README.md

 Delete all your saved tabs in OneTab using RPA like actions - configurable in RPA settings.

-Stay tuned for announcements on new features and updates!
+Stay tuned for new features and improvements!